Lucifer-0217/USELESS-AI/README.md

   - `"Search Google for latest tech news"` to perform a Google search.
   - `"Shut down the system"` to shut down your computer.

+- **Coding Assistant**: The AI can help generate basic Python code snippets when you provide instructions via voice commands, like:
+  - `"Write a Python function to calculate the factorial of a number."`
+  - `"Explain how recursion works in Python."`

 - **Conversation**: You can have general conversations with the assistant, ask questions, and interact with it using natural language.

 ### Example Commands